radius-project/radius/docs/contributing/contributing-code/contributing-code-control-plane/troubleshooting-installation.md

 contour-envoy-xnqxh                2/2     Running   0          2d1h
 ucp-fc695d88-drctw                 1/1     Running   0          2d1h
 ```
+All of the pods in the radius-system namespace should be in the Running state if your installation is working correct.
+If you see pods that are not in the running state, then this indicates a failure.

 2. Look at logs

-We can look at logs on each pod to understand what went wrong by using
+You could look at logs on each pod to understand what went wrong by using
 ```
 kubectl logs <pod-name> -n <namespace>
 ```